PyxelM/alucinara/content/species/flora/2e-flora.md

 ---
-title: Edible Plants of the Second Realm
+title: Flora of the Second Realm
 tags:
   - flora
-  - foods
+  - 2nd realm
 ---
 ## Nyuta Bushes
 Nyuta bushes are a type of bush native to the 2nd and 1st realms.
 They have red leaves and purple berries.
 Nyuta leaves are dried and consumed in a purple tea by many [minikin](species/fauna/minikin.md) cultures.